twkrol/vergrabber/README.md

 # vergrabber

+## WARNING: This project is not active anymore

 Vergrabber is the tool written to grab & publish version information of selected software packages.
 It produces the json file that can be further processed programmaticaly (eg. by automation tools).